INSANEWORKS/insaneworks-packer-template/README.md

    # Every Vagrant virtual environment requires a box to build off of.
 -  config.vm.box = "base"
-+  config.vm.box = "insaneworks/centos" or "insaneworks/centos7"
++  config.vm.box = "insaneworks/centos" or "insaneworks/centos7" or "insaneworks/centos8"

    # Create a forwarded port mapping which allows access to a specific port
    # within the machine from a port on the host machine.
 In the example below,